prathje/uwb-swarm-ranging/README.md

 ## Setup
 Setup Zephyr and West as usual.
 As the Decawave Driver does not allow precise timings, we added some overrides which need to be manually applied (see override directory).
+As an alternative, you can checkout the related [Zephyr feature branch](https://github.com/prathje/zephyr/tree/feature/dwm_1001_ranging_api).
 Tested based on commit 6d56b829423056819c4baaafd6c66957752e22f8, while commit eeb4434d2eb5f2c978c59a439688c1f3f46e8bf8 has been reverted due to scheduling exceptions (already included in the overrides).

 ## Build